MC Oran: Rivalries

 Big rivalry between two Algerian big teams since independence.
 It's called MCO ESS rivalry or East West rivalry.

 Ownership and finances

 On 6 January 2019, the Algerian petroleum firm Hyproc Shipping Company signed a primary contract to become the principal sponsor of the club but no final contract was concluded and Hyproc remains a simple sponsor of the club.

 Current kit supplier, shirt sponsors and sponsor

 The principal sponsors of the club during the current season are:

 Historical kit suppliers, shirt sponsors and sponsors

 Players

-Algerian teams are limited to two foreign players.
+Algerian teams are limited to four foreign players.
 The squad list includes only the principal nationality of each player;